tocisz/homepage/t/posts_source/003-Move-somoothly.md

 $$x = r \sin{\omega t}$$

 What we need is not a position in time, but a timestamp for each position.
-So we need to inverse it the equation:
+So we need to inverse the equation:

 $$t = {1 \over \omega} \arcsin{x \over r} $$